hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 ### 11. Update the newly created WireGuard tunnel and launch WireGuard [MacOS]

-In the WireGuard app, edit the tunnel you created:
+In the WireGuard app, edit the tunnel you created.
+Replace placeholders `<...>` with the actual values as documented.

 ```conf
 [Interface]